Siobhan Marsden: Development

-Siobhan was introduced in March 2003 alongside the Marsden family.
 In September 2003, the serial's producer Steve Frost announced that he would be writing out the majority of the family.
 Frost told an Evening Standard journalist that "the Marsdens have got a great story to play through the autumn, but unfortunately this culminates in them leaving the village."
-However, he confirmed that Siobhan and her on-screen husband Paul Marsden (Matthew Booth) would remain in the series.
+However, he confirmed that Siobhan and her on-screen husband Paul would remain in the series.
 Frost told a reporter from Inside Soap that "Paul and Siobhan Marsden will be staying and facing some trying times".

 Writers originally portrayed Siobhan and Paul as having a happy marriage but altered this via a pregnancy storyline.
 When Siobhan becomes pregnant, she and Paul agree that she should have an abortion.
 Writers developed the story with Siobhan struggling with their decision and Paul's attitude towards her decision to work whilst pregnant leaves her confused.
 Paul later changes his mind and want to keep the baby, but Siobhan does not.
 She confides in Louise Appleton (Emily Symons) that she intends to fake a miscarriage.
 Siobhan has a termination but lies to Paul that she is still pregnant and decided against terminating her pregnancy.
+Fisher believed that Siobhan could regret having a termination in her future, but she "genuinely believes" it is the best option.
+Fisher told Sally Brockway from Soaplife that "they've just brought the cottage, they're hard up and she wants them to spend time together before they're saddled with kids."

+Fisher told Brockway that Siobhan was "typical of today's career women" who chose not to wait until their thirties to begin a family.
+She believed the story would get the public debating about women's pregnancies and work life choices.
+She thought it would divide viewers who would side with either Siobhan or Paul.
+Fisher was glad to play the storyline because it made her character centric to the show's plot.
+She added "it's certainly going to put their relationship in the spotlight and viewers will be able to see what makes these two tick.
+But I hope they do because I think they could be a really interesting couple."

+In her final storyline, Siobhan is portrayed reeling from Paul's death.
+She decides to leave the village and Matthew King (Matt Healy) concocts a scheme to evict her quicker.
+Siobhan discovers that she might be pregnant again and reconsiders.
+She asks Matthew if she can rent her home.
+Matthew feels guilty over his treatment of Siobhan and offers her a her a financial agreement to relocate her.